 315.606-1 Receipt and initial review.

-(d) OPDIVs shall not refuse consideration of an unsolicited proposal because an organization initially submitted it as a grant application.
+(d) OPDIVs may consider an unsolicited proposal even though an organization initially submitted it as a grant application.
 However, OPDIVs shall not award contracts based on unsolicited proposals that have been rejected for grant awards due to lack of scientific merit.